critterandguitari/ETC_Manual/manual.md

 And while this chapter focuses on how ETC works and the methods available to you within this framework, we are not going to teach you how to code.
-We don’t have enough pages or Red Bull to do that here.
+We don’t have enough pages or Club Mate to do that here.
 But don’t despair.
 Now more than ever, there is a bounty of resources available that will help you learn about programming in general and about particular languages (such as **Python**).
 Searching the internet,